 And that’s ok!
 Life is not straightforward, so why would your career be?
 However, it does help to have a clear understanding of the employability skills you have inevitably accumulated along the way so if you do take a sharp left along your career path, you can successfully market yourself and try something new.

-As part of the Employability Award, you will need to attend five career development modules, with the only compulsory module being Workplace Rights and Responsibilities.
+As part of the Employability Program, you will need to complete five career development modules, with the only compulsory module being Workplace Rights and Responsibilities.
 These can be completed online through Curtin Challenge or face-to-face in a Career Skills Development workshop.

-You will also be asked to submit your resume for review, and to complete at least 37.5 hours of industry experience – this can combine volunteering, work experience and paid work.
+You will also be asked to submit your resume for review, complete at least 37.5 hours of a self-sourced industry experience – you can combine volunteering, work experience and paid work – and complete an online interview